 The Jericho Hotel is an excellent Oxford accommodation option.
 It is located in trendy Jericho and is close to great bars, lively pubs, and delicious restaurants.
 Comprised of 12 rooms, this hotel offers comfortable and clean beds, a swimming pool, and free wifi access.

-This three bedroom apartment is set in lively Jericho, the best neighbourhood in Oxford to stay in for nightlife.
-This trendy neighbourhood is packed with bars and restaurants, and this property is within walking distance of them all.
+This three bedroom apartment is set in lively Jericho, the best neighborhood in Oxford to stay in for nightlife.
+This trendy neighborhood is packed with bars and restaurants, and this property is within walking distance of them all.
 The apartment is well-equipped with a spacious open-plan living, kitchen and dining area, plus a gorgeous balcony you can eat your breakfast on.
 There’s also free parking with this property.

 Just 2 miles out of Central Oxford, the Remont Hotel is one of the more luxury hotels in North Oxford.
 This spectacular four-star hotel in North Jericho offers comfortable rooms, each with tea/coffee facilities and private bathrooms.
 There’s also free wifi and a work desk in every room.
 There’s also a communal lounge if you want to meet other travellers, plus a free breakfast buffet in the onsite restaurant and free parking outside.